-- 1. The likelihood of each risk occurring and its impact on quality, cost and timescales should it occur is assessed and awarded a value using 1-5 scale. - 2.
+- 1. LT will discuss and rate the inherent likelihood of each risk occurring, and its impact on quality, cost and timescales should it occur.
+This is done by assessing and awarding a numerical value where the lowest risk =1 and the highest risk =5.
+These rating values are then combined to provide an overall inherent risk rating - 2.
 The overall significance of the risk is then rated as low, medium, high or critical. - 3.
-The controls currently in place are detailed, identified as L: for those changing the likelihood score and l: for those changing the impact score.
+The controls currently in place are detailed, identified as L: for those changing the likelihood score and I: for those changing the impact score.
 The risk is re-assessed with a current score. - 4.
 Consideration is given to the business tolerance for the risk and a target score for each risk is agreed. - 5.
 Any further planned controls to mitigate the risk and reach the target score are recorded, and the business plan action identified.